CASTING FORGING DEFECTIVE SAMPLES

 1. Shrinkage defects

 Shrinkage defects can occur when standard feed metal is not available to compensate for shrinkage as the thick metal solidifies.
-Shrinkage defects will have jagged or linear appearance.
+Shrinkage defects will have a jagged or linear appearance.
 Shrinkage defects usually occur in either the cope or drag portion of the casting.
 Shrinkage defects can be split into two different types: open shrinkage defects and closed shrinkage defects.

 Open shrinkage defects are open to the atmosphere, therefore as the shrinkage cavity forms, air compensates.
-There are two types of open air defects: pipes and caved surfaces.
+There are two types of open-air defects: pipes and caved surfaces.
 Pipes form at the surface of the casting and burrow into the casting, while caved surfaces are shallow cavities that form across the surface of the casting.

 Closed shrinkage defects, also known as shrinkage porosity, are defects that form within the casting.
 Isolated pools of liquid form inside solidified metal, which are called hot spots.
 The shrinkage defect usually forms at the top of the hot spots.
 They require a nucleation point, so impurities and dissolved gas can induce closed shrinkage defects.
 The defects are broken up into macro porosity and micro porosity (or micro shrinkage), where macro porosity can be seen by the naked eye and micro porosity cannot.